CONTINUED FROM PART 2

 With our limited intellect and capability and invoking the grace of Sri Krishna and taking guidance from the relevant explanations and passages from Sri Aurobindo’s ‘Essays on the Gita’ we present a summary of the chapter.

 The photographs were taken by Suhas Mehra at an exquisite dance-drama performed at Bharat Niwas, Auroville.
+Text is by Beloo Mehra.

 This work is offered at the feet of the Mother and Sri Aurobindo, and the Eternal Flute Player and the Divine Teacher of Kurukshetra, Lord Sri Krishna.